KozlovKV/NSU-repo/materials/1/english/konsp.md

 Negative - `had better not`

-This collocation is about present or future although `had` is past form.
+This collocation is about present or future although `had` is a past form.

 `V` **without** *to*